gaps-closure/gaps-closure.github.io/binary_install.md

-# Gaps-Closure Setup Guide
+# GAPS-CLOSURE Setup Guide

-A basic guide to installing the gaps-closure toolchain binaries and scripts required to build projects utilizing gaps-closure
+A basic guide to installing the gaps-closure toolchain binaries and scripts required to build projects utilizing GAPS-CLOSURE

 ## System Requiremenst